The sections below contain details about the scholarships available to College of Education undergraduate and graduate students.

 Dr. Dano M. Faires Memorial Scholarship

-Awarded to a graduate student majoring in Early Childhood Education (Pre-K - 5) and has a GPA of 3.0.
-Financial need will be considered.
+Awarded to a graduate student majoring in Early Childhood Education (Pre-K - 5), has a minimum GPA of 3.0, and demonstrated financial need.

 Undergraduate Students Only

 Georgia Power Scholarship

 This scholarship will be awarded to an exceptional student in STEM field of study who possesses leadership qualities and have maintained a 3.0 GPA or higher.

 This scholarship will be awarded to students with a 3.0 GPA or higher who major in STEM fields and pursue secondary education certificates through the Uteach Program.
 Recipients demonstrate their commitment to education equity by pledging to teach for two years in an at-risk or high-needs school after graduation.